MarkusOttela/ot-harjoitustyo/Documentation/02 - Functional Specification.md

   * The user sets a password for their account

-**Initial Survey**
+**DONE: Initial Survey**
   * The user enters their
+    * Date of Birth
-    * Initial weight, height, body circumferences and skin-fold information
+    * Initial weight, height
-    * Diet goals (target fat percentage, body mass index (BMI) and waist circumference)
+    * Diet details
     * The system then calculates
       * The user's basal metabolic rate (calories/day if they just lied on couch)
-    * The user's fat percentage
-    * User's daily calorie goal based on given values
+      * User's daily calorie and macronutrient goals based on given values

 **DONE: Login**